What is a bursary?

 - To be used to assist with education-related expenses

 - Funded by the University and generous donors

 I was offered a bursary (General or Student Access) as part of my 2018/19 offer of admission.
 What are my next steps?

-- Complete your OSAP application by uploading all required documents via the OSAP website by June 30th
+- Complete your OSAP application by applying online and uploading all required documents via the OSAP website by June 30th

 - Enroll in the course load indicated on your OSAP application (i.e. Humanities: 15 units/term = 100% course load)

 - Starting in August, apply for the McMaster General Bursary Program in the Mosaic Student Center

 - Complete your OSAP Income Update at the beginning of the Fall term

 - Maintain all bursary eligibility requirements throughout the academic year